Frequently Asked Questions about SF Open Studios

 Can I submit my Guide artwork image later?

-Yes, you can edit your Guide artwork image and your studio location after purchasing your registration up until the Premier regular deadline.
+No, you need to submit your image at the same time as your payment and studio information.
 Please plan ahead if you will need help.
 If your image is not received by the deadline, your studio information will not appear in the printed guide.
+Here are some tips on picking and preparing a great guide image.

 Do I need to know where my studio will be located when I register?